ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 Houston Airport was used as an example to illustrate this quote.
 At Houston Airport, there were a lot of complaints about long waiting times at the baggage claim.
 They decided to optimize the baggage handling process.
-They managed to get luggage to the baggage claim in about 8 minutes (Which is nice!).
+They managed to get luggage to the baggage claim in about 8 minutes (which is nice!).
 However, complaints weren't dropping at all.

 It turned out that passengers needed only 1 minute to get from the plane to the baggage claim, which meant they needed to wait 7 minutes for their luggage.
 Eventually they decided to literally taxi and park the airplanes further so passengers now needed to walk 6 minutes from the plane to the baggage claim which reduced waiting times for luggage to 2 minutes.
 This caused complaints to drastically reduce!

-Passengers needed only one minute to get to the baggage claim, which meant they needed to wait for 7 minutes.

 #### Speed!

-1 second gain will increase revenue bij 1% for Company X. 1 second slower will decrease conversions by approx 5%.
+1 second gain will increase revenue by 1% for Company X. 1 second slower will decrease conversions by approximately 5%.

 **The 20% rule.**